Nigeria: Etymology

-The name Nigeria was taken from the Niger River running through the country.
-This name was coined on 8 January 1897, by the British journalist Flora Shaw, who later married Frederick Lugard, a British colonial administrator.
+The name Nigeria derives from the Niger River running through the country.
+This name was coined on 8 January 1897, by the British journalist Flora Shaw.
 The neighbouring Republic of Niger takes its name from the same river.
 The origin of the name Niger, which originally applied to only the middle reaches of the Niger River, is uncertain.
 The word is likely an alteration of the Tuareg name egerew n-igerewen used by inhabitants along the middle reaches of the river around Timbuktu before 19th-century European colonialism.
+Before Flora Shaw suggested the name Nigeria, other proposed names included Royal Niger Company Territories, Central Sudan, Niger Empire, Niger Sudan, and Hausa Territories.

 History

-Prehistory and ancient history (before 1500)
+Prehistory

 Kainji Dam excavations showed ironworking by the 2nd century BC.
 The transition from Neolithic times to the Iron Age was accomplished without intermediate bronze production.
-Others believe or suggest the technology moved west from the Nile Valley, although the Iron Age in the Niger River valley and the forest region appears to predate the introduction of metallurgy in the upper savanna by more than 800 years.
+Some have suggested the technology moved west from the Nile Valley.
+But the Iron Age in the Niger River valley and the forest region appears to predate the introduction of metallurgy in the upper savanna by more than 800 years, as well as predating it in the Nile Valley.
+More recent research suggests that iron metallurgy was developed independently in Africa.

-The Nok civilization of Nigeria thrived between 1,500 BC and AD 200.
-It produced life-sized terracotta figures that are some of the earliest known sculptures in Sub-Saharan Africa and smelted iron by about 550 BC and possibly a few centuries earlier.
-Evidence of iron smelting has also been excavated at sites in the Nsukka region of southeast Nigeria: dating to 2000 BC at the site of Lejja and to 750 BC and at the site of Opi.
+The Nok civilisation thrived between 1,500 BC and AD 200.
+It produced life-sized terracotta figures that are some of the earliest known sculptures in Africa and smelted iron by about 550 BC and possibly a few centuries earlier.
+Evidence of iron smelting has also been excavated at sites in the Nsukka region of southeast Nigeria: dating to 2000 BC at the site of Lejja and to 750 BC at the site of Opi.